Joel Griffith is a Research Fellow in the Thomas A. Roe Institute for economic policy studies at The Heritage Foundation.

 Following law school, Joel managed an equities trading account utilizing market neutral strategies.
 As an attorney, he worked with Heideman Nudelman Kalik, PC in Washington, D.C.
-During the 2012 presidential primary season, Joel worked for a campaign as MI state field director, OH state operations director, and WA parliamentarian/assistant delegate strategist.
+During the 2012 presidential primary season, Joel worked for a campaign as Michigan State Field Director, Ohio State Operations Director, and Washington Parliamentarian/Assistant Delegate Strategist.

 Prior to Heritage, he worked as a researcher for a former member of The Wall Street Journal editorial board.
 Joel also was Deputy Research Director at the National Association of Counties.
 Most recently, he was Director of the Center for State Fiscal Reform at the American Legislative Exchange Council.
 Numerous media outlets have featured Joel’s written analysis, including The Hill, The Wall Street Journal, Forbes online, Investor’s Business Daily, The Washington Times, the Orange County Register, and Times of Israel.
 He also made appearances on Fox News and Fox Business News.

 May 4, 2023 4 min read